Bazs/structure_from_motion/README.md

 * GNU Make 4.1+
 * Python 3.10 - install `requirements.txt`

+## Running demo

+To run a demo on a predefined dataset:

+1. Install the Python requirements.
+1. Invoke `make demo`.

+**Note**: On Mac OS the default `make` version is too old, please install a moder version using `brew install`.
+The new version will be available under the `gmake` alias.

 ## Sources

 Besides the Autonomous Mobile Robots book, I used several other sources to implement the various steps of the vision